Upstalsboom: Description

 The oldest known Old Frisian legal text – the Seventeen Statutes (Da Saunteen Kesta), estimated as early as the first half of the 11th century – appears to have been issued by the Upstalsboom League, but the league itself is not attested in documents until around 1220.
-Beginning in 1220, it was embroiled in a conflict between two villages in the Ommelanden, which dragged Fivelingo, Hunsingo, Groningen, and several others into the conflict.
+Beginning in 1220, the Upstalsboom League was embroiled in a conflict between two villages in the Ommelanden, which dragged Fivelingo, Hunsingo, Groningen, and several others into the conflict.
 When the villages in the Ommelanden made peace in 1250, they began waging war on Groningen.
 Although there was some cooperation in light of the Upstalsboom, violence between sealands and villages persisted.
 One of the major issues with the Upstalboom League was that it failed to secure enough military power to enforce its own agreements.
-In particular, the growing power of Groningen – which was not originally a part of the Upstalsboom League – gave it the ability to enforce its will on its environs where the Upstalsboom was powerless to take action against it.
+In particular, the growing power of Groningen – which was not originally a part of the Upstalsboom League – gave it the ability to enforce its will on its environs; the Upstalsboom was powerless to take action against it.

 Following the Siege of Groningen in 1338 by the Count of Gelre, Groningen was weakened enough that it was forced to join the league, though both remained relatively weak.
 Still, other than two major failures in 1270 against the Count of Stotel and in 1289 against Holland, the Frisian freedom period was marked by extremely successful repulsion of foreign powers attempting to invade Frisia; Frisian solidarity, though lacking significant central authority, was able to ward off its enemies with success.
 In 1338, the Upstalsboom League entered a military alliance with France against England and the Count of Gelre.
-In 1361, Groningen attempted and, at first failed, to play a more significant role in the league as it began to restructure its economic position in response to outside trade waning.
-It was able to maneuver successfully by offering its organized police force to rural areas which lacked them, giving it executive authority in several areas of Frisia, and ultimately the monetary policy of the 1323 agreements was reaffirmed in 1361.
+In 1361, Groningen attempted (and at first failed) to play a more significant role in the league as it began to restructure its economic position in response to the waning of outside trade.
+It was able to maneuver successfully by offering its organized police force to rural areas which lacked them.
+This gave Groningen executive authority in several areas of Frisia, and the monetary policy of the 1323 agreements was reaffirmed in 1361.

 The stone pyramid at the Upstalsboom, commemorating the Frisian freedom period, was erected in 1883.

 Despite its failures, the Upstalsboom remains highly regarded in Frisian culture as a symbol of freedom: the German historian Ubbo Emmius referred to the Upstalsboom as the "altar of freedom" in his works and some tourists even travel to the site to take dirt home in small bottles.
 In 1883, a stone pyramid was erected at the site to memorialize the Frisian freedom period.